faizan-c/Hello/README.md

 # Hello
-This is a basic repo
+This is a basic repo.
+Issue 1 is supposed to be solved.